Home

 DNA test results for any one person will include many numerical values.
 But those numbers won’t mean much by themselves.
 Meaningful information in DNA genealogy comes from comparisons.
 If two people have a strong match, they’re sure to have a common ancestor.

-Sometimes two people will submit samples at the same time because they have a potential common ancestor in mind.
 But most people simply submit their own DNA and compare themselves with the growing databases of people already tested PLUS those people who will be tested in the future.
 That’s potentially the most exciting aspect of DNA genealogy, because you can find people in parallel branches of your ancestral tree.

 A Worthwhile Investment